sqlitecloud/sdk/GO/src/sqliteweb/doc/api/dashboard/v1/{projectID}/node/{nodeID}/connections/GET.md

   address            = "143.198.231.152",        ; Client IP address
   connection_date    = "2022-04-28 07:34:37",    ; Date and Time of connection creation
   id                 = 454,                      ; Conneciton ID
-  username           = "admin"                   ; Username for this connection }
+  username           = "admin",                  ; Username for this connection database           = "db1.sqlite"              ; Database in use
+}
 ```